FCO/Cro-HTTP-RouterUtils/README.md

 DESCRIPTION
 ===========

-Cro::HTTP::RouterUtils lets you discover and use your Cro routes from code and templates.
-It exports a helper to capture the root route and a function that resolves endpoints into objects that know how to build URLs, redirect, generate HTMX attributes, and even call the underlying implementation.
+Cro::HTTP::RouterUtils lets you discover and *use* your Cro routes from code and templates.
+It exports a small helper to capture the root route and a function that resolves endpoints into objects that know how to build URLs, redirect, generate HTMX attributes, and even call the underlying implementation.

 USAGE
 =====